XuanheZhou/Workspace-Bench/README.md

 - **388** tasks, each paired with an explicit file dependency graph
 - **7,399** fine-grained rubrics for evaluation
 - **WOLF-Bench-Lite**, a 100-task subset that preserves the benchmark distribution while reducing evaluation cost by about **70%**

-The benchmark is designed to probe six critical dimensions of Workspace Learning, including workspace comprehension, heterogeneous file understanding, task-supporting file search, result-providing file aggregation, inter-file content relation capturing, and inter-file lineage relation tracing.

-Our paper shows that current agents are still far from reliable on this setting.
-Across 4 agent harnesses and 7 foundation models, the average rubric pass rate is only **47.4%**, and the best configuration reaches **68.7%**, still below the **80.7%** achieved by humans with tools.

 <div align="center">
   <img src="assets/Framework.png" alt="WOLF-Bench framework overview" width="980" />